alvachien/datastructure/README.md

 ## CONTENT
 Folder **lib** (src\lib) contains the kernel part of the whole library.
 It consists with several sub folders, and it has been exported via index.ts respectively.

+### UNIT TEST
+Unit test is supported by using Karam.

+Run 'npm test' to trigger the unit tests.

 ### DEMO APP
 Demo app was located in another [repository](https://www.github.com/alvachien/datastructure-demo/).